ABV Calculator – Alcohol by Volume Calculator

 When should I use the standard vs. advanced ABV formula?

 The standard formula (OG − FG) × 131.25 is accurate within ±0.3% for beers with OG up to 1.070.
-For higher-gravity beers (barleywines, imperial stouts, big Belgians with OG above 1.070), this calculator automatically switches to the more precise Balling-derived formula — no action needed on your part.
+For higher-gravity beers (barleywines, imperial stouts, big Belgians with OG above 1.070), this calculator automatically switches to the more precise Balling-derived formula published by Dr. Michael Hall in Zymurgy (1995) — no action needed on your part.

 How do I increase or decrease ABV in my recipe?